Looking for an INDMoney review?

 - Offer taxation services

 - Offers Succession planning and will planning (At an additional cost)

 How does INDWealth make money?

 INDWealth monetization technique is via advisory fees.
-Since they recommend commission free product, the advisory fees keep their business afloat.
+Since they recommend a commission-free products, the advisory fees keep their business afloat.

-They have plans for all type of investors:
+They have plans for all types of investors:

 - 3999 per month for Portfolio management – Below 10 Crore (This is for the entire family that includes 4 PAN card)